textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 Notices when your [Production status](http://docs.textpattern.io/administration/preferences-panel#production-status) is set to 'Debugging' mode are not unusual, and by themselves aren't an indicator of something wrong.
 If messages such as `Undefined index`, `Unregistered tag` or other warnings/notices are the only symptom you have when this mode is active, then there's likely nothing wrong, and you can safely ignore them.

-Errors such as `unexpected end of file` or `failed to read stream` are usually a symptom that the files you uploaded to the web server didn't transfer properly or that the information in your `config.php` is incorrect.
+Errors such as `Unexpected end of file`, `Call to undefined function` or `Failed to read stream` are usually a symptom that the files you uploaded to the web server didn't transfer properly or that the information in your `config.php` is incorrect.
 Uploading all the Textpattern system files again often remedies this, ensuring that the `.php` and `.js` files are uploaded as ASCII, not binary.

 If, however, some or all pages of your site -- or Textpattern administration panels -- are throwing HTTP status code error messages, they are more serious.
 In those cases, here are some things you can try: